Skip to main content

 • msg.req.query: GET request parameters.

-• msg.req.body: Request body (for POST, PUT, and PATCH methods).
+• msg.req.body: The body of the request (for POST, PUT, and PATCH methods).

 • msg.res: An object for managing the HTTP response.
-Typically passed to the http response node to send a response to the client.
+It is usually passed to the http response node to send a response back to the client.

 Example usage